 Today, the Middle School community utilizes all three floors – increasing its dedicated space from 11,000 – to 19,000 square feet.

-The Buck Building exterior will be renovated to include a new façade and modern details.
-The main entrance on the south side of the building will open into a bright and centralized welcome foyer, student lounge, and administrative office suite.
+The Buck Building exterior was renovated to include a new façade and modern details.
+The main entrance on the south side of the building opens into a bright and centralized welcome foyer, student lounge, and administrative office suite.
 The interior has been designed to provide larger, light-filled classrooms and labs, with better flexibility for hands-on and group learning.
-The completed renovation will be highly energy efficient, reducing the building’s current energy use by 50%.
+The renovation makes the facility highly energy efficient, reducing the building’s current energy use by 50%.

 Additional features include:

 12 classrooms, 80 – 100% larger

 Community space for assemblies, performing arts, dance, and martial arts